-One of the best ecommerce lead generation tips is to try search ads.
+One of the best tips for ecommerce lead generation is to try search ads.
 They’re enormously helpful, especially if you use ad extensions.

 An ad extension allows you to include extra information in the ad.
 Let’s go back to the Cutter & Buck example.

 Their ads show up in Google SERPs with sitelink extensions, which add extra links to specific pages on your website.